 Instead, Quarq and P2M road bike power meters use algorithms to estimate your left and right leg power balance.
 They promote “dual-sided power metering” and “separate left-right power balance” even though they don’t measure it directly from power meter sensors from the left and right sides.

-Some reviewers say these spiders mirror true independent leg measuring power meters in side-by-side tests while others say they don’t.
-My experience riding simultaneously with spider, dual-side crank arm, and pedal power meters shows a 1-2% difference in the estimated and measured left/right power balance values after 1-2 hr long rides on various terrain.
+Some reviewers say these spiders mirror true independent leg-measuring power meters in side-by-side tests, while others say they don’t.
+My experience riding simultaneously with the spider, dual-side crank arm, and pedal power meters shows a 1-2% difference in the estimated and measured left/right power balance values after 1-2 hr long rides on various terrain.

 This is one of those po-ta-to vs. po-tah-to differences that shouldn’t result in, as the lyric goes, deciding to call the whole thing off.
 For me, the reasons I’ve reviewed above are more important ones when deciding whether or not to buy a spider power meter, unless your inner geek tells you otherwise.

 Through this link at Power Meter City, you can also get an exclusive 10% discount on Quarq power meters using the code ITKPMC10.
-They are also available using these links to the following stores I recommend: Competitive Cyclist, Tredz 10% off w/code ITKTDZ10, and others in Know’s Shop.
+They are also available using these links to the following stores I recommend: Competitive Cyclist, Planet Cyclery, Merlin, and others in Know’s Shop.

 * * * * *